edinsoncs/suni-coin/README.md

 The chain is loaded from `src/storage/chain.json` on start and saved back to this file whenever new blocks are added, ensuring persistence between restarts.
+The mempool is likewise persisted to `src/storage/mempool.json`.
+Set the `DB_TYPE` variable if you want to store this data in a remote database instead of local JSON files.

 ### For Developers